 The principal activity of the company is the third party business process administration.

 Business review

 There has been no significant change in this activity during the year.
 The board is satisfied with the progress made in the delivery of current business and client commitments and with business development to date.
-Based on the business operations & performance to date, there is no significant impact of COVID19 on the operations and liquidity position of the entity.
-The key reason for loss during the year is one time dilapidation cost.

 Results